nova-rey/Crapssim-control/docs/CSC_BIBLE.md

 ### Checkpoint 1 — Risk Policy Schema & Loader

 Created `risk_schema.py` defining the RiskPolicy dataclass, defaults, and loader.
 Policies now load from `spec.run.risk` and record version `1.0`.
 No enforcement logic added yet — this establishes configuration groundwork for future checkpoints.

+### Checkpoint 2 — Policy Engine Core

+Added `policy_engine.py` implementing the PolicyEngine class.
+This module evaluates drawdown, heat, and bet caps deterministically, and applies recovery adjustments.
+No runtime integration yet — results are returned as structured dictionaries for testing.

 ---